ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ---
-title: How to run a "light" node with Geth
+title: How to run a light node with Geth
 description: How to download, install and run Geth "light".
 authors: ["Brian Gu", "Chris Hobcroft"]
 tags: ["clients", "geth", "nodes"]